-Hope Virgo is an author, speaker and mental health campaigner on eating disorders, recovery and body image.
+Hope Virgo is an author, speaker and campaigner for mental health and eating disorder recovery and body image.
 Hope works with young people at school and university to ensure they’re given the language, support and tools to understand eating disorders and break eating habits.

 Here, Hope shares her story and offers advice on how to seek support if you are struggling with an eating disorder.